tukan68/A330_FCU/README.md

    to the simulation.
 Therefore the position of the selector switches is periodically send to X-Plane.
  * Add a refresh (reset) button which will send all positions to X-Plane and update all controls according their state in X-Plane
+ * Control the brightness of the displays and LEDs.
+Either from the settings in X-Plane or on-board controls to set this individually for the displays and the LEDs.

+## ToDo
+ * Check, that DataRefs are available to control all elements